knazran/monsters-among-us/content/advocate-with-mau/editable/volunteers-and-vacancies.md

 We provide volunteering and job opportunities of varying levels of workload and challenges, and we promise there is something for everyone.
 If this sounds like a great opportunity, reach out to us so we can work together!

-<button class='rounded-lg my-4 px-8 text-white bg-mau-primary-700 w-auto'>No Vacancies </button>
+<button class='rounded-lg my-4 px-8 text-white bg-mau-primary-700 '>No Vacancies </button>